By: Sega Genre: Run 'n' Gun Players: 1-2 Difficulty: Medium

 ![]() |

-| Splat!
+Splat!
 The laser slices through a horrible slug alien... |

 ![]() |

-| The small, light-blue balls are the standard gun... |
+The small, light-blue balls are the standard gun... |

 ![]() |

-| The second stage boss in all its grotesque glory... |
+The second stage boss in all its grotesque glory... |

 Part of the reason for this it that the aliens are defeated by a single shot from whichever gun you're carrying at the time (even the one you start with) but it also helps that their movement doesn't seem to conform to any repeating patterns.
 Their appearances are apparently random and their movement is seemingly dependent on your own, so your progress is pretty much just down to your own ability.
-Accompanying you on your refreshingly-unfrustrating mission are some tunes and sound effects which aren't too bad, although not especially memorable, but about the only thing I don't really like about Alien Syndrome is its graphics.
+Accompanying you on your refreshingly-unfrustrating mission are some tunes and sound effects which aren't too bad, although not really memorable either, but about the only thing I don't really like about Alien Syndrome is its graphics.
 It's running on Sega's System 16 board which I`m not hugely fond of at the best of times and this means that most of the colours used are rather pale and drab and there`s some quite unpleasant patterns used for the stage floors.
 That aside though, there's little to complain about, and some of the aliens look great!

-This is particularly true of the big and imaginative bosses and there's quite a few different normal sprites too.
-The two playable characters don't look much different and are even less different to play as but they're not there to provide a bit of variety - they're there to facilitate a two-player game, and they do that well.
-A few differences between wouldn't have hurt anyway though, I suppose!
-Oh well, it's still an enjoyable game, for one or two players, and proves to be a very addictive one as well.
+or two players, and proves to be a very addictive one as well.
 The stages themselves get bigger and more complicated but are never overly large or complex - this is a game that's about fast and frantic shooting and nothing more, and with the ever-increasing hordes of aliens in the later stages, you'll need to be precise as well as fast!
 It's a shame it doesn't look a bit nicer but if you can handle the offensive patterns, this is a game that's aged well.

 RKS Score: 7/10